tensorflow/docs/site/en/community/contribute/docs_ref.md

 *   If you are changing the code and the docstring of a class/function/method, then you will need to
-    [build tensorflow from source](../../install/source.md).
+    [build TensorFlow from source](../../install/source.md).
 Once you are setup to build from source, you can run the tests:

     <pre class="prettyprint lang-bsh">